paprika1212/lumi_tracker/README.md

 <p align="center">
   <strong>Real-time light and motion art in your browser.</strong>
   <br>
-  LumiTracker tracks the motion of light particles, inspired by the mesmerizing glow of Diwali lights, to create stunning visuals on the fly.
+  LumiTracker tracks the motion of light particles, inspired by Diwali lights, to create stunning tracking visuals on the fly.
   <br>
   <a href="https://paprika1212.github.io/lumi_tracker/"><strong>→ Try it Live</strong></a>
 </p>

 ---

+## Whats it for?

 **LumiTracker** turns your camera into a canvas for light art.